telerik/maui-docs/controls/accordion/animation.md

 You could also customize the duration and easing through `AnimationDuration` and `AnimationEasing` properties.

-* `AnimationDuration` (`int`)&mdash;Defines the duration of the animation while expanding/collapsing the AccordionItem.
+* `AnimationDuration`(`int`)&mdash;Defines the duration of the animation while expanding/collapsing the AccordionItem.
 The default value is 500.
-* `AnimationEasing` (`.NET MAUI.Forms.Easing`)&mdash;Specifies animation acceleration over time.
+* `AnimationEasing`(`Microsoft.Maui.Easing`)&mdash;Specifies animation acceleration over time.
 The default value is Easing.Linear.

 ## Example